Public Notary Solicitors

-- satisfy yourself that they meet your requirements
+- Satisfy yourself that they meet your requirements

-- ensure that they are complete, with no blank spaces; the notary will insert his own name, and address details.
+- Ensure that they are complete, with no blank spaces; the notary will insert his own name, and address details

 Please do not “jump the gun” by signing the document in advance of your appointment.
-The Notary should normally witness your signature.
+The notary should normally witness your signature.
 He also needs to be satisfied that you understand the document, particularly any documents that are not in English.

 What does the Notary do at my appointment?

-The Notary will check your identity and address, proved by two separate documents.
-The Notary will take copies of them and they will be saved electronically.
-The Notary will attend to authenticating or certifying your document; this will always require the Notary to sign and attach their seal of office and date the document.
+The notary will check your identity and address, proved by two separate documents.
+The notary will take copies of them and they will be saved electronically.
+The notary will attend to authenticating or certifying your document; this will always require the notary to sign and attach their seal of office and date the document.

 When I see the Notary what must I bring?

-- the documents to be notarised,
+- The documents to be notarised

-- any particular instructions you have been given as to the form of notarisation or requirements,
+- Any particular instructions you have been given as to the form of notarisation or requirements

-- two ID documents separately proving full name and current residential address
+- Two ID documents separately proving full name and current residential address

 How much will it cost?

-Fees start from £85 + VAT and expenses.
+Fees start from £85 + VAT and disbursements.
 A fixed fee can usually be given in advance if the documents have already been prepared, are ready for signature and are emailed to our office.